oyasumiku/oyasumiku/README.md

-- hii, i am @oyasumiku
+- 👋 Hi there, this is the GitHub for @oyasumiku.
-- pronouns: they/them
+- ✨ Pronouns: they/them
-- i like game programming and data structures
+- 🎮 My favorite programming topics are game development and databases.
-- my arms are very dead from rock climbing
+- 💻 I am working on getting a bachelor's degree in Computer Science.
-- we love hatsune miku
+- 🎼 In my free time, I enjoy singing and listening to musical theater.